databricks-industry-solutions/comtrade-accelerator/README.md

 ## Business Problem
 The [COMTRADE format](https://ieeexplore.ieee.org/document/6512503) is the standard for the interchange of various types of fault, test, and simulation data, defined by the [Institute of Electrical and Electronic Engineers (IEEE)](https://www.ieee.org/).
 This format is widely used in a number of analytic applications, making it critical that we demonstrate how such data can be processed in Databricks.

 In this solution accelerator, we will show how electric signal data captured in the COMTRADE format can be processed in a distributed manner using a Databricks cluster.
-We create a streaming pipeline for electric utilities providers to detect faults.
+We explore data in notebook 01, build an ETL pipeline in 02 and train a fault detection model in 03.
+In notebook 04, we use a DLT TO create a streaming pipeline and orchestrate the fault detection pipeline end-to-end, covering all the functionalities from the other notebooks

 ___
 <colton.peltier@databricks.com>,  <eric.golinko@databricks.com>, <bryan.smith@databricks.com>